Cheney Assumes Low-Key Command

 At 9:24 a.m., Bush resumed the powers of his office.
 The test, for which Bush was sedated, found no abnormalities.

-Cheney spent the morning at the White House carrying out his normal work routine, including a briefing.
+Cheney spent the morning at the White House carrying out his normal work routine, including intelligence briefings, and did not take make any presidential decisions in that time, Fleischer said.

 Bush said he was transferring power as a precaution in a time of terrorism.
 President Reagan was the first to invoke the Constitution’s 25th Amendment since its adoption in 1967 as a means of dealing with presidential disability and succession.